heygolive/h3-reactnative/README.md

 ## Usage

 The library uses ES6 modules.
-Bundles for Node and the browser are built to the `dist` folder.
+Bundles for Node are built to the `dist` folder.

 ### Import